 Skip to main content

 A 3D mammogram, also known as breast tomosynthesis, is an imaging test that uses a series of X-rays to create a 3D picture of the breast.
-The latest in breast health procedures, 3D mammography can be used to screen for breast cancer (as a routine annual mammogram) or to evaluate problems such as a lump or pain in the breast.
+The latest in breast health procedures, 3D mammography can be used for routine annual screening mammograms or for diagnostic mammograms to evaluate problems such as a lump or pain in the breast.

 For many years, 2D digital mammography was the standard approach to breast imaging; however, 3D mammography has been proven to: